How to Manage Project Risk: A 5-Step Guide

 • Strategic risks result from errors in strategy, such as choosing a project management methodology that doesn't work for the project, basing efforts on a company culture that needs updating, experiencing high employee turnover, or investing in technology that is difficult or expensive to use.

-• Performance risks result from team members' missed deadlines, delays, undefined goals, and KPIs, using insufficient or outdated market research, and scope creep (when initial goals expand or shift away from a project’s original intentions).
+• Performance risks result from team members' missed deadlines, delays, undefined goals, and key performance indicators (KPIs), using insufficient or outdated market research, and scope creep (when initial goals expand or shift away from a project’s original intentions).

 • External risks occur outside of the control of the project team, such as changing laws and regulations, market volatility, inclement weather, vendors' missed deadlines, labor strikes, civil unrest, vandalism or damage, and supply chain issues.